Teaching diversity through reading in primary schools

 The Undefeated by Kwame Alexander

-A powerful illustrated black history told through snapshot biographies of key figures and inspirational poetry by leading BAME writer Kwame Alexander.
+A powerful illustrated black history told through snapshot biographies of key figures and inspirational poetry by leading writer Kwame Alexander.
 Covering slavery, politics, segregation, and recent events in America, this accessible and unique picture book is an ideal starting point for topic work on Black History Month in KS2.

 The Undefeated by Kwame Alexander